 Carnivores have long, sharp canine teeth which are meant for catching and ripping prey apart.
 The carnassials (precise teeth located in the cheek) have the function of shearing while working in a scissor-like motion.
 These sets of teeth are unique to a carnivore.
 There’s a breed of dog with a bite force of about 700psi.
 Is that much?
 Yes, it sure is.
 The Kangal dog has a bite force that is close to that of a Kodiak bear.
 While you might say it’s not the animal with the strongest bite force, it

 A dog’s jaw is hinged and unable to move sideways.
 Think of a scissor’s path of motion.
 Just straight up and own.
 The action is designed for shearing and crushing not grinding.
 Omnivores can move their jaw sideways, just try it you’re an omnivore.
 They need this to properly mix enzymes into the food for digestion while grinding.

 Side note: I remember my grandmother (an omnivore) telling me to chew food 32 times before swallowing.
 I loved my grandmother and I always listened to everything she said so I became obsessed with this action for quite some time.
-Not so long after, I started to wonder how she came up with, chewing 32 times and not 30, of course, as you would expect, I could not get an answer to this.
-The point is that omnivores are designed to chew and grind so they can mix the food with the enzymes to start the digestive process.
-Carnivores do not have this and this is an important fact that cannot be disputed or ignored.
+Not so long after, I started to wonder how she came up with chewing 32 times and not 30.
+I could not get an answer to this.
+She said she got it from her mom.
+The point is that omnivores are designed to chew and grind so they can mix the food with digestive enzymes to start the digestive process.
+Carnivores do not have these enzymes and this is an important fact that cannot be disputed or ignored.